eliteprodev/rtc-simple-server/README.md

 ## Important announcement

-_rtsp-simple-server_ is being rebranded as VidAud.
+_rtsp-simple-server_ is being rebranded as rtc-simple-server.
 The reason is pretty obvious: this project started as a RTSP server but has evolved into a much more versatile media server (i like to call it a "media broker", a message broker for media streams), that is not tied to the RTSP protocol anymore.
 Nothing will change regarding license, features and backward compatibility.

 Furthermore, my main open source projects are being transferred to the [bluenviron organization](https://github.com/bluenviron), in order to allow the community to maintain and evolve the code regardless of my personal availability.